Dry Herbs

 1. Store Properly: Keep dried herbs in airtight containers in a cool, dark place away from heat and moisture.

-2. Label and Date: Label containers with the herb name and the date of drying to keep track of freshness.
+2. Label and Date: Label containers with the herb name and the drying date to keep track of freshness.

 Q. Do herbs lose potency when dried?

-Yes, herbs can lose some potency when dried because the process can cause some of the volatile oils that give herbs their flavor and aroma to evaporate.
+Yes, herbs can lose potency when dried because the process can cause some volatile oils that give herbs their flavor and aroma to evaporate.
 However, properly dried and stored herbs can still retain a significant amount of their flavor.
 To maximize the potency of dried herbs:

 1. Dry Gently: Air dry or use a dehydrator at low temperatures to preserve essential oils.